gokuldas/playground/README.md

 preserved here.
 They can be accessed from links below.

 ## IMPORTANT: Call For Participation
-It is planned to demo free software to public during the week of Onam.
+It is planned to demo free software to public on Software Freedom Day (September 16th).
 Details are available [here](proceedings/2017-08-27.md).
-We need volunteers to demo selected software on a part-time schedule.
-The confirmation of the activity is subject to availability of volunteers.
-If you are willing, please confirm your participation.
+We need volunteers to demo selected software to the public and answer their queries.
+Please confirm your participation at our chat channels.

-## Next Meeting
+## Next Event
 ```
-Date   : September 1st, 2017 (Friday)
+Date   : September 16th, 2017 (Saturday)
-Time   : 3:00 PM to 6:00 PM
+Time   : 3:00 PM to 8:00 PM
-Venue  : To Be Decided
+Venue  : Manaveeyam Samskara Veedhi
 Topics :
-    1. Preparation for public activites
+    1. Software Freedom Day Cedlebrations - Public Demonstration of Free Software
 ```

 ## Meeting Plan
 Meetings are usually planned on every Sunday.
 However, they are liable to change.
 Our meetings are of 4 types: